Quantifying AI Adoption Patterns Across Gaming Value Chains

 This document supplements our AI Investment Thesis with empirical evidence from the Anthropic Economic Index, a dataset tracking AI adoption patterns across millions of economic tasks.
 While our thesis explains why AI value concentrates in private markets, this evidence report quantifies how AI transforms gaming workflows at the task level.

-Gaming is a $250+ billion annual market at an AI inflection point.
-The transition from "AI as novelty" to "AI as production standard" creates a window where first-mover advantage compounds.
-Fund I's 1.93x TVPI (top 5% across all venture categories) demonstrates our ability to identify and ride platform transitions; we saw the F2P mobile wave, the VR opportunity with Stress Level Zero, and the platform shift with thatgamecompany.
+Gaming is a $263B annual market at an AI inflection point.
+Fund I's 1.8x Net TVPI demonstrates our ability to identify and ride platform transitions: the VR opportunity with Stress Level Zero (25.5x MOIC), the premium-to-mobile shift with thatgamecompany (11.1x), and the cross-platform emergence with Gardens (3.0x).

 AI in gaming has passed the novelty phase.
 The question is no longer "can AI generate assets?" but "how do we ship AI-generated content at scale?"
 This shift mirrors the 2004-2008 transition when "can games be online?" became "how do we monetize live services?"
 Fund I was positioned for that transition; Fund III is positioned for this one.

-| Metric | 2024 Baseline | 2026 Reality | Trajectory |
+| Metric | 2024 Baseline | Latest (2024 Surveys) | Trajectory |

 |---|---|---|---|